asteinarson/knemm/README.md

   first_name: varchar(64)
   second_name: varchar(64)
 ```
 Actually we don't have to specify each claim it should use.
-It suffices that we specifies *the highest versioned claim on each branch*:
+It suffices that we specify *the highest versioned claim on each branch*:
 ```shell
 $ knemm join Person_2.yaml
 person: